 How has SiteSpect contributed to the success of OnlineLabels.com?

 As we’ve grown, SiteSpect has grown and evolved with us.
 Speaking as one of its first clients, what began as a powerful multivariate testing tool has grown to be an even more robust platform that has been essential to our success.
 We’ve seen consistent year-over-year growth as a result of the informed decisions we’ve been able to make.
-Taking a scientific approach and encouraging a team culture of testing and experimentation has allowed us to get to where we are today, and I don’t see that changing any time soon.
+Taking a scientific approach and encouraging a team culture of A/B testing and experimentation has allowed us to get to where we are today, and I don’t see that changing any time soon.

 What specific aspects of SiteSpect does OnlineLabels.com find valuable?

-One of our favorite features is the ability to easily segment our test data.
+One of our favorite features is the ability to easily segment our A/B test data.
 Being able to filter different data points based on order value, browser, and device allows us to spot flaws in variations before we push them live.
 By identifying outliers early, we know how much trust to put in the data and we can adjust our strategy accordingly.

 Another key feature is the ability to track and benchmark site performance, down to the request and user level.
 With this, we can identify and optimize slow-loading pages with a few simple filter settings.